The Metric Completion of Outer Space: A characterization of the completion points

-A very small $F_n$ tree $T$ gives rise to a graph of actions. \begin{defn} \cite{Lev} A \emph{graph of actions} $\mathcal{G}$ consists of \begin{enumerate} \item a metric graph $G$ with vertex groups $H_v$ and edge groups $H_e$ and injections $i_e: H_e \to H_v$ when $v$ is the initial point of the oriented edge $e$. \item for every vertex $v$, an action of $H_v$ on an $\RR$-tree $T_v$. \item for every oriented edge $e$ a point $p_v \in T_v$ which is fixed under the subgroup $i_{e}(H_e)$. \end{enumerate} \end{defn}
+A very small $F_n$ tree $T$ gives rise to a graph of actions. \begin{defn} \cite{Lev} A \emph{graph of actions} $\mathcal{G}$ consists of \begin{enumerate} \item a \emph{metric graph of groups} which consists of the following data: a metric graph $G$, with vertex groups $H_v$, and edge groups $H_e$ and injections $i_e: H_e \to H_v$ when $v$ is the initial point of the oriented edge $e$. \item for every vertex $v$, an action of $H_v$ on an $\RR$-tree $T_v$. \item for every oriented edge $e$ with $v = i(e)$ there is a point $q_v \in T_v$ which is fixed under the subgroup $i_{e}(H_e)$. \end{enumerate} \end{defn} Let $T$ be a very small $F_n$ tree, one constructs the simplicial $F_n$-tree $T'$ and $p: T \to T'$ as described in Proposition \ref{FindUandS}.
+The graph $G$ is the quotient of $T'$ by the $F_n$-action.
+Lifting an edge $e$ of $G$ to $e'$ in $T'$ define $H_e = \text{Stab}(e')$ and $H_{i(e)} = \text{Stab}_{F_n}(i(e'))$.
+For a vertex $v$ in $G$ let $v'$ be some lift of $v$ and let $T_v$ be the preimage of $v$ in the tree $T$.
+The point $q_e$ of $T_v$ is the point $T_v \cap p(e')$.
+Conversely, given a graph of actions, one can combine the universal cover of $G$ with the trees $T_v$ to obtain a very small $F_n$-tree \cite[Theorem 5]{Lev}.

-We can also go back.
-A graph of actions induces a very small $F_n$ action on an $\RR$ tree.